Psalm 23 Commentary: The Lord Is My Shepherd

 Psalm 23: A Psalm of David

-In this article, we’ll be talking about the commentary of Psalm 23 and exploring more about its meaning.
+In this article, we’ll discuss the commentary on Psalm 23 and explore its meaning more fully.

 What is the Main Idea of Psalm 23?

-Psalm 23 is written by David who grew up as a shepherd.
-This psalm is so personal, with the pronoun “I” or “My” being used commonly.
-In Psalm 23, we are compared to sheep who do not have a sense of direction, are hopeless, and are weak and need a Shepherd.
+In Psalm 23, we are compared to sheep who lack a sense of direction, are hopeless, and are weak and need a Shepherd.

 The Analogy of God and the Shepherd in Psalm 23